 The solute is the substance in lesser amount.

 It is usually a solid, although it does not have to be.
 The ChemTeam will focus mostly on solid solutes, but the occasional liquid solute will get mentioned.

 Ya know, I can just see that gleam in your eye.
 "OK, Mr. hot-shot ChemTeam," you say, "what about a situation where both substances are in equal amount?"
 That's easy - the water is the solvent.
 "But," you say, "it's not water, it's, it's ALCOHOL."
 No problem - the liquid substance is the solvent.
 "But...," you start to say as I ....

 You finish the story.

 The word concentration refers to how much solute is dissolved.

 Dilute means that only a little solute is dissolved and concentrated means a lot is dissolved.

-These are NOT numerical type numbers, but they are words you should be familiar with.
+Dilute and concentrated are NOT used when it comes to numbers and solutions, but they are words you should be familiar with.